PriyaranjanKS/FusionDevBlogs/_posts/2024-08-08-Copilot-Google-Gemini.md

 ![Publish to Teams](\images\12_CopilotGemini\36.png)

 ## Conclusion
 In this blog, we explored how to create a custom connector for Google Gemini in Microsoft Power Platform and use it within Copilot to build a dynamic Meal and Fitness Advisor.
 By integrating advanced AI capabilities through this custom connector, we can generate personalized recommendations based on user inputs, such as meal preferences and fitness goals.
-This approach not only showcases the versatility of Power Platform and Copilot but also opens doors to innovative applications that deliver tailored, actionable insights.